Hutchinson is lucky!

 Residents have three waste carts: garbage, recycling, and organics.
 The green lid cart is for organics.
 This cart is picked up each week.

-Items accepted for organics recycling.
+Items accepted in organics cart.

 All food, food-soiled paper, certified compostable products, yard waste.